i3arnon/i3arnon.github.io/_posts/2015-07-02-task-run-long-running.md

 ---
 layout: post
-title: LongRunning Is Useless For Task.Run With async-await
+title: LongRunning Is Useless For Task.Run With Async/Await
 description: How do you pass TaskCreationOptions.LongRunning to Task.Run?
-You can't, and for async-await you shouldn't.
+You can't, and for async/await you shouldn't.
 tags:
     - task-run
     - async-await